quko-tech/quko-tech.github.io/content/english/service.md

 about:
   enable : true
-  title : "We have the solution you are looking for" content : "At QUKO we have the experience and knowledge necessary to implement all types of solutions based on the latest digital technologies in a wide variety of sectors.
+  title : "We have the solution you are looking for" content : "At QUKO, we bring the expertise to apply cutting-edge digital technologies across a wide range of sectors.

-  <br> Regardless of the challenge our customers set us, whether it is the solution to a problem or the optimization of processes, we offer them not only the best results, but also those that are best suited to their specific conditions."
+<br>No matter the challenge—solving a problem or streamlining processes—we deliver results that are both high-quality and tailored to each client's specific needs."
   image : "images/stock-placa3.jpg"